skip to main content

 The Introduction to Personal Financial Planning, edX course is made possible by the Brian and Sheila Jellison Family Foundation.
 It contains four independent modules: credit, investments, insurance, and retirement.

 This personal finance course explores real-world examples and practical solutions to financial problems.
-Even if the solutions aren’t applicable to your daily life — as they vary in relevance based on your age and priorities — you’re guaranteed to learn at least one new thing.
+Even if the solutions aren’t applicable to your daily life — as they vary in relevance based on your age and priorities — you may learn at least one new thing.

 No. 7: Saving and Budgeting, Khan Academy